 Restrictions to circulation of more polluting vehicles during NO2 episodes

-Traffic restrictions in Low-Emission in Barcelona's ring road area on more polluting vehicles will be applied from 1 December 2017 onwards, during days with NO2 pollution episodes, from Mondays to Fridays, from 7 am to 8 pm, from the day following the episode is declared until the day that the end of the episode is declared.
+Traffic restrictions in Low-Emission Zone in Barcelona's ring road area on more polluting vehicles will be applied from 1 December 2017 onwards, during working days with NO2 pollution episodes, from Mondays to Fridays, from 7 am to 8 pm, working days, from the day following the episode is declared.
+The measures are maintained throughout the day.
+Until the end of the episode.

 As from December 1, 2017:

-Within the Low - Emission Zone in Barcelona's ring-road area, the measure will affect passenger cars without label (gasoline-powered vehicles before 2000 and diesel vehicles before 2006) and vans before Euro 1 (registered before 1994).
+Within the Low-Emission Zone in Barcelona's ring-road area, the measure will affect passenger cars without label (gasoline-powered vehicles before 2000 - before Euro3- and diesel vehicles before 2006 -before Euro4-) and vans before Euro 1 (registered before 1994).
 These restrictions will be progressively expanded until they become permanent in 2020.
 These restrictions will not apply to the vehicles of people with reduced mobility, emergency services (police, firefighters, ambulances) or essential services (medical and funeral services).
 Throughout 2017, motorcycles, lorries, coaches, buses and vans with Euro 1, Euro 2 and Euro 3 emission standards will also be exempt.
+Mondays to Fridays, from 7 am to 8 pm, working days.

 As from January 1, 2019: